 For Kenan, I think the answer was to pair skepticism toward the histories we are told with utilizing many methods for learning about the past.
 He obviously read written histories, and he wrote a biography of Baldwin for young adults.
 But he was also an oral historian who toured the country in a car he named Bucephalus, interviewing Black Americans about their lives, the bulk of which became his 1999 book Walking on Water.
 He trusted his memory, including his memories of the stories his elders told, and drew on it heavily in his 2007 essay collection, The Fire This Time.
 And he saw history in work: The way people once picked tobacco or slaughtered hogs, as he described in Visitation.
 His oeuvre encourages us to look for the past in many ways, to learn our responsibility to the past, and to act on it.

 Where our knowledge fails, Kenan advocates for turning to faith.
 Consider the short story “Resurrection Hardware; or, Lard & Promises,” published in his most recent collection.
 A meta-fictional tale about a writer named Randall, the story revolves around the history of Randall’s North Carolina house.
 “I felt I’d been to this place before,” Randall narrates when first approaching the home.
 “I wasn’t sure at once, for I’d first been there at night.”
 Hoping to learn about the house, he talks to someone at the local Historical Museum, who tells him it was built as an inn in 1790 by Quakers.
 “I have no evidence,” she tells him.
 “But I strongly believe that inn was used to smuggle slaves to freedom.”
 Upon returning home, Randall finds a compartment that he assumes fugitives hid in and then begins to see people whom he assumes to be ghosts.
 It’s important that Randall can’t be sure these are ghosts or that his home was a stop on the Underground Railroad.
 Randall is as unable to discover the identity of fugitives who might have stopped at the home, in part because their life depended on leaving no trace, as he is unable to confirm that he did see a ghost.
-Randall doesn’t know the past, in other words, but it affects his present in a way that Kenan can only describe as spiritual.
+Randall doesn’t know the past, in other words, but it affects his present in a way that Kenan can only describe as spiritual.“So few people have written about Black life with the kind of attention that he did.
+So few writers could capture the various sides of Blackness as he could.”

 It’s not simply a matter of us having a responsibility to the past; as Kenan reminds, the past drives us, whether or not we are aware of it.
 While this might be horrifying when considering the history of oppression in America, “Resurrection Hardware” reminds that America’s radical history also laid the roads we walk down.
 This is a hopeful vision of the past’s relationship to the present, one in which the slack of our faults might be picked up by history’s momentum at the same time that history urges us to make a better present and future.
 We are lucky to be like Randall, to live in a home that Kenan renovated, if not built.
 When his ghost returns, as I’m sure it will, it will do so to guide us forward.